-It’s no exaggeration to say that Save the Storks would not function without our Office Manager, Melissa Peterson.
-As Office Manager, Melissa is charged with a broad spectrum of responsibilities.
-On the administrative side, she handles the bookkeeping and finances for the organization, fills orders and handles shipping for the Storks Store (check it out!), and keeps invoices, records, and documents in order.
-As Office Manager, Melissa also applies her organizational and management skills to the atmosphere as a whole, maintaining a workspace that fosters creativity and brings order to what would otherwise be chaos here at Save the Storks.
+Melissa has a broad spectrum of responsibilities at Save the Storks.
+On the administrative side, she assists with the bookkeeping and finances for the organization, fills orders and handles shipping for the Storks Store (check it out!).
+She also keeps invoices, records, vendors and documents in order.
+Melissa applies her organizational and management skills to the atmosphere as a whole, maintaining a workspace that fosters creativity and brings order to what would otherwise be chaos here at Save the Storks.

 Melissa grew up in Greenville, Pennsylvania.
 Before joining the Save the Storks team, she earned a Bachelor’s degree in Christian Ministries & Missions from Asbury University in Wilmore, Kentucky.
 Melissa has seen her fair share of the world.
 When she’s not busy saving storks, Melissa basks in the great outdoors, exercising and enjoying hikes through the Colorado mountains.
 She loves music, baking, and doing service projects.

 Save the Storks founder and CEO, Joe Baker, admires Melissa’s leap of faith in coming to Save the Storks, and the deep dedication she has shown to the organization.
 “Melissa drove across America from Pennsylvania to work for us.
 It was a huge adjustment for her to get out of her town and move to Colorado Springs.
 A big act of faith.
 She does a ton of stuff here.
 She’s in charge of all data entry for finances, all of the shipping – a big list of things.
 When you give her a job, it’s done so quickly.”

 The challenge and variety of her job energizes Melissa.
 “It’s a blessing to serve with such an innovative team where things are always changing and growing,” she says.
 “No day is the same.”